-In the lectures, we concentrated on neural networks which used a "logistic" function for switching.
+In the lectures, we have already studied neural networks which use a "logistic" function for switching.
 There is also a strong school of thought based on other activation functions.
 Before considering neural networks applied to proteins and secondary structure, we consider a purely theoretical example, based on a simpler, linear classifier.

-Frank Rosenblatt's perceptron can be seen as the simplest feed-forward neural network.
-It is a linear classifier mapping its input vector $\mathbf{x}$ to a linear function $f(\mathbf{x}) = \sum{i} w_i x_i - b$ , where $\mathbf{w}$ is a vector of weights $w_i$ and b is a bias.
-This version of an artificial neuron can be used as a binary classifier using the sign of f(x) as decision basis.
+Frank Rosenblatt's perceptron can be seen as a simplest feed-forward neural network.
+It is a linear classifier mapping its input vector \mathbf{x} to a linear function $f(\mathbf{x}) = \sum{i} w_i x_i - b$, where \mathbf{w} is a vector of weights w_i and b is a bias.
+This version of an artificial neuron can be used as a binary classifier using the sign of $f(\mathbf{x})$ as decision basis.
+The output is not $f(\mathbf{x})$, but 1 or -1.

-In this exercise you will use a slightly modified model that calculates the weighted sum of two inputs $x_1$ , $x_2$ and compares it to a threshold b.
+In this exercise you will use a slightly modified model that calculates the weighted sum of two inputs x_1 , x_2 and compares it to a threshold b.

-If the weighted sum is bigger than the threshold then the neuron fires +1 otherwise -1, i.e. either y=+1 or y=-1.
+If the weighted sum is greater than the threshold then the neuron fires +1 otherwise -1, i.e. either y = +1 or y = -1.
 This is essentially the same as if you used Rosenblatt's perceptron as a binary classifier.
-The illustrated neuron can be trained (or it can learn) through error correction from training examples.
-If d(k) is the desired and y(k) is the obtained output of training example k the error is given by e(k)=d(k)-y(k).
-The synaptic weight $w_i$ changes during the learning procedure according to the learning rule $w_i(k+1)=w_i(k)+\eta e(k)x_i(k)$ , where $\eta$ is the learning rate.
+The illustrated neuron can be trained (or it can be made learned) through error correction from training examples.
+If d(k) is the desired and y(k) is the obtained output of training example k, then the error is given by e(k) = d(k) - y(k).
+The synaptic weight w_i changes during the learning procedure according to the learning rule $w_i(k+1) = w_i(k) + \eta e(k)x_i(k)$, where η is the learning rate.

-The following training set specifies the truth table for the logic AND operator.
+The following training set specifies the truth table for the logic AND operator:

-$x_1(k)$ $x_2(k)$ d(k) k
+$x_I(k)$ $x_2(k)$ d(k) k

 1 1 1 1

 -1 1 -1 2

 -1 -1 -1 3

 1 -1 -1 4

-Given the initial conditions $w_1 = -0.2$ , $w_2 = +0.1$ , b = +0.2 and $\eta = +0.1$ find the synaptic weights that solve the problem.
+Given the initial conditions $w_1 = -0.2$, $w_2 = +0.1$, b = +0.2 and $\eta = +0.1$, find the synaptic weights that solve the problem.

-2. The aim is to try out secondary structure prediction programs on some interesting examples, usually where one knows the answer.
+- 2. The aim is to try out secondary structure prediction programs on some interesting examples, where one knows the answer.
+The answers come from: - STRIDE or DSSP use coordinates to estimate the secondary structure.

+The question is, how close are the predictions (GOR-IV, NNPREDICT, JPRED, PHD) to the estimates based on the structure.
 The examples here use public web servers.
 These are all free, but do remember that somebody has built the server and provided the computer time.
 Be careful not to flood any of the servers with requests.

 There are two weeks allocated for this Übung.
-Note that some of the servers listed below do not send back results instantly.
-It may be best to submit a query in the first week and look at it later (or the next week).
+Note that some of the servers listed below do not send results back instantly.
+It might be safe to submit queries in the first week and look at their answers later (next week).